sadeq220/docs/kernel/README.md

 - To dynamically load or remove a module, it has to be configured as a loadable module in the kernel configuration (the line related to the module will therefore display the letter `M`).
 - Most of the device drivers are used in the form of kernel modules.
 - kernel modules usage :
-	- device deriver
+	- `Device driver` which adds support for new hardware
-	- file system driver
+	- File system driver, support for a file system such as GFS2 or NFS
 	- network protocol
 	- system call
 - Kernel modules have a `.ko` extension as of kernel 3.0.